-This program allows excellent Health Science students consideration in Chapman University’s Master of Science in Athletic Training (MS.AT) as part of the 3+2 accelerated program.
+This program allows excellent Health Sciences students consideration in Chapman University’s Master of Science in Athletic Training (MS.AT) as part of the 3+2 accelerated program.
 As a cohort–model program, admission into the Master of Science in Athletic Training is highly competitive, limited, and admission is not guaranteed.
-A 3+2 accelerated route for admission into the MS.AT program allows the undergraduate Health Sciences or Kinesiology major to apply to the MS.AT in the fall semester of their junior year.
+A 3+2 accelerated route for admission into the MS.AT program allows the undergraduate Health Sciences major to apply to the MS.AT in the fall semester of their junior year.
 If accepted, students would begin the MS.AT program during the summer between the junior and senior years.
-Students accepted into the MS.AT program can utilize up to 24 credits from the graduate program to meet undergraduate degree requirements and receive their undergraduate degree in Health Science during their first year of the graduate program.
+Students accepted into the MS.AT program can utilize up to 24 credits from the graduate program to meet undergraduate degree requirements and receive their undergraduate degree in Health Sciences during their first year of the graduate program.

 Sample 4 year Schedule

-STEP ONE: Academic Performance
+STEP 1: Academic Performance

 The following criteria are required for 3+2 accelerated admission:

-- Health Science major at Chapman University
+- Health Sciences major at Chapman University

 - Minimum of 100 completed undergraduate credits by end of junior year